-They broadly follow in the tradition of Krishnamacharya, who taught many influential yoga teachers including Iyengar, Patabi Jois, Desikachar and Scaravelli, amongst others, who were primarily responsible for popularising yoga in the West.
-Ali says “We feel closest to Desikachar who encouraged each individual to personalise their yoga practice“.
+Ali and Judie broadly follow in the tradition of Krishnamacharya, who taught many influential yoga teachers including Iyengar, Patabi Jois, Desikachar and Scaravelli amongst others, who were primarily responsible for popularising yoga in the West.
+Ali says “We feel closest to Desikachar, who encouraged each individual to personalise their own yoga practice”

-Having practiced yoga regularly together for over 25 years, they speak from personal experience when they encourage you to develop your own personalised daily yoga practice, while attending regular weekly yoga classes, and most importantly for best results, sustain both over time because the benefits are enormous!
+Having practiced yoga regularly together for 35 years, they speak from personal experience when they encourage you to develop your own personalised daily yoga practice, while attending regular weekly yoga classes, and most importantly for best results, sustain both over time because the benefits are enormous!

 Enjoy Judali Yoga

 “One day I sat in the woods, which I found to be stunningly different than walking ‘through’ the woods.